floating-ui/floating-ui/README.md

 The engine is completely modular and most of its features are implemented as **modifiers** (similar to middlewares or plugins).
-The whole code base is written in ES2015 and its features are automatically tested on real browsers thank to [SauceLabs](https://saucelabs.com/) and [TravisCI](https://travis-ci.org/).
+The whole code base is written in ES2015 and its features are automatically tested on real browsers thanks to [SauceLabs](https://saucelabs.com/) and [TravisCI](https://travis-ci.org/).

 Popper.js has zero dependencies.
 No jQuery, no LoDash, nothing.
 It's used by big companies like [Twitter in Bootstrap v4](https://getbootstrap.com/), [Microsoft in WebClipper](https://github.com/OneNoteDev/WebClipper) and [Atlassian in AtlasKit](https://aui-cdn.atlassian.com/atlaskit/registry/).